-The temperature profile for the bench-scale tests shows the same initial, several degree, temperature spike as that observed during the Integrated Testing, presumably for the same reasons as noted above.
-What differs from the Integrated Testing is that in the bench-scale tests, after the initial temperature spike, the temperature slowly decays towards, but never reaches, ambient temperature over the 6-hour reaction time for oxidative leaching.
+The temperature profile for the bench-scale tests shows the same initial temperature spike of several degrees that was observed during the Integrated testing, presumably for the same reasons as noted above.
+What differs from the Integrated testing is that in the bench-scale tests, after the initial temperature spike, the temperature slowly decays towards, but never reaches, ambient temperature over the 6-hour reaction time for oxidative leaching.
 This difference between PEP and bench-scale testing temperature behavior is presumably caused by the differences in cooling between the two experiments-active cooling being available in PEP, with only passive cooling available in the bench-scale tests.